Good to Know

 We are pleased to provide a comprehensive base camp for the Manaslu skiing expeditions.
 Our primary objective is to ensure the comfort and safety of all expedition members throughout their stay.
 Below are the details of the base camp facilities and services:

-Dining Hall:ย We offer a large dining hall with carpeted and heated floors.
-Inside, you will find chairs and tables where members can gather for meals and socialize.
-The dining hall provides a warm and comfortable environment for sharing experiences and refueling after a challenging day.
+Dining Hall: We offer a large dining hall with carpeted and heated floors.
+Inside, you will find chairs and tables where members can gather for meals and socialise.
+The dining hall provides a warm and comfortable environment for sharing experiences and refuelling after a challenging day.

 Communication Facilities: We have designated tents equipped with communication equipment, ensuring that members can stay connected with the outside world if needed.
 This ensures efficient communication between the base camp and the outside support teams.